Alex-42-AI/Graphs-and-Trees/README.md

 4) a method to get the subtree with a given node as a root in the tree;
 5) a method to return the height of the tree (in terms of links);
 6) a method to return all nodes on a certain level in the tree and a method, that returns the width of the tree;
-7) a method for counting the leaves of the tree;
+7) a method to return the leaves of the tree;
 8) a method for counting the nodes of the tree;
 9) a method for finding the Morse code of a node with a given value in the tree (left is dot and right is dash);
 10) a method for encrypting a message into morse code;